suraj-deshmukh/Keras-Multi-Label-Image-Classification/README.md

-# Multi label Image Classification
+# Keras Multi label Image Classification

 The objective of this study is to develop a deep learning model that will identify the natural scenes from images.
 This type of problem comes under multi label image classification where an instance can be classified into multiple classes among the predefined classes. https://suraj-deshmukh.github.io/Multi-Label-Image-Classification/